mne-tools/mne-cpp/doc/gh-pages/pages/learn/scan_sourceloc.md

 The following steps will show you how to setup the online processing pipeline in MNE Scan:

 1. Make sure you downloaded and correctly extracted the MNE Sample data set.
 If not, check for a step by step guide here.
 On MacOS please make sure that you copied the MNE Sample data set to mne_scan.app/Contents/MacOS/ as well.
 2. Start mne_rt_server in your mne-cpp/bin folder.
-It is important that the mne_rt_server is started before the mne_scan executable.
 3. Start mne_scan in your mne-cpp/bin folder.
 4. Navigate to the Sensor Plugins and Algorithm Plugins buttons in the plugin window.
 Select and position the following plugins onto the plugin scene:
  * Sensor Plugins - FiffSimulator